derekphilipau/laravel-5.5-coreui-vue-separated/Readme.md

 #### 7. Add route & view for CoreUI

-In `routes/web.php`, comment out the welcome route and add a coreui route:
+In `routes/web.php`, comment out the welcome route and add a coreui route.
+Because we will be using vue-router's "history" mode (step 10), we configure a route to catch all URL's.

     /*
     Route::get('/', function () {